All Episodes

 It's only what this administration says it is.

-You know, Bill Clinton said the same Things about Saddam Hussein at George W. Bush, and nobody batted an eye, and nobody ripped on Clinton for being this critical.
+You know, Bill Clinton said the same things about Saddam Hussein at George W. Bush, and nobody batted an eye, and nobody ripped on Clinton for being this critical.

-The thing there's a there's a what is the one difference that they don't see?
+What is the one difference that they don't see?

 Our so-called terrorist founding fathers have a legacy.